Review some basic

 the search engines by using multiple concepts (use information you gleaned

 from your initial search to develop multiple concept terms.)
+Describe the multiple concept search terms that you used.
 Were you

 able to improve your ratio of good hits to not so good ones?